-- Let's conduct a check on learning over what we've discussed so far. - [ASK] How do the Army Values relate to suicide prevention/intervention?
+- 1. Discuss the topics covered in the Base module. - Let's conduct a check on learning over what we've discussed so far. - [ASK] How do the Army Values relate to suicide prevention/intervention?

-- Army Values help determine Soldier priorities and provide motivation to intervene. - [ASK] What is the value in knowing the baselines of others around you?
+- Army Values help determine Soldier priorities and provide motivation to intervene with fellow Soldiers in need. - [ASK] What is the value in knowing the baselines of others around you?

-- Baselines are foundational to recognizing change and identifying risk. - [ASK] What are some examples of warning signs?
+- Baselines are foundational to recognizing change and identifying risk. - What are some examples of warning signs